KawaMood/waystones_v3/README.md

 Right-clicking the top part of a waystone will open it.
 The GUI shows you the list of other waystones that are visible to you on the two first lines, and a toolbar to edit the waystones attributes or navigate within pages in the bottom line.

 By left-clicking on a waystone from the list, you will be teleported to it.
 Note that you will also take with you your vehicle (horse, boat...) and the mobs you currently have on leash.
-So wasytones also allow you to transport mobs within several locations more fastly.
+So waystones also allow you to transport mobs within several locations more fastly.

 I recommend you to watch the featured video for better explanations and examples.